Share:

 Louisiana Collection Attorneys:

-We are a Gretna law firm that has served the New Orleans area and State of Louisiana since 1980.
-Our creditors’ rights lawyers can quickly prepare the documents necessary to make your out-of-state judgment executory and enforceable in Louisiana.
+We are a Gretna law firm that has served the New Orleans area and the state of Louisiana since 1980.
+Our experienced collections lawyers are well versed at all aspects of creditors’ rights and can quickly prepare the documents necessary to make your out-of-state judgment executory and enforceable in Louisiana.
 We take pride in offering an effective and efficient experience.
 Call us today for a free consultation and find out why so many of our clients come back to us.

-Call us today for a free telephone consultation with an attorney about collecting your foreign judgments in Louisiana.
+Call us today for a free telephone consultation with a collections attorney about collecting your foreign judgments in Louisiana.